Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Experimental Analysis

 \subsection{Baseline Models}

-We evaluate the forecasting performance of the proposed NARFIMA model against sixteen baseline statistical and advanced deep learning models, some of which are capable of incorporating auxiliary covariates.
-Among the statistical frameworks, we consider \textit{Naïve}, \textit{Autoregressive} (AR), \textit{Autoregressive Integrated Moving Average with exogenous variables} (ARIMAx), \textit{Autoregressive Fractionally Integrated Moving Average with exogenous variables} (ARFIMAx), \textit{Exponential Smoothing} (ETS), \textit{Self-exciting Threshold Autoregressive} (SETAR), \textit{Trigonometric Box-Cox ARIMA Trend Seasonal} (TBATS), \textit{Generalized Autoregressive Conditional Heteroscedasticity} (GARCH), and \textit{Bayesian Structural Time Series with exogenous variables} (BSTSx).
-The deep learning architectures used in this evaluation include \textit{Autoregressive Neural Network with exogenous variables} (ARNNx), \textit{Deep learning-based Autoregressive} (DeepAR), \textit{Neural Basis Expansion Analysis for Time Series with exogenous variables} (NBeatsx), \textit{Neural Hierarchical Interpolation for Time Series with exogenous variables} (NHiTSx), \textit{Decomposition-based Linear model with exogenous variables} (DLinearx), \textit{Normalization-based Linear model with exogenous variables} (NLinearx), and \textit{Time Series Mixer with exogenous variables} (TSMixerx).
-A detailed description of these baseline models is provided in Appendix~\ref{Appendix_Baseline}.
+To comprehensively assess the forecasting performance of the proposed NARFIMA model, we compare it against sixteen benchmark statistical and deep learning models, several of which can incorporate auxiliary covariates.
+The statistical benchmarks include the \textit{Naïve}, \textit{Autoregressive} (AR), \textit{Autoregressive Integrated Moving Average with exogenous variables} (ARIMAx), \textit{Autoregressive Fractionally Integrated Moving Average with exogenous variables} (ARFIMAx), \textit{Exponential Smoothing} (ETS), \textit{Self-Exciting Threshold Autoregressive} (SETAR), \textit{Trigonometric Box-Cox ARIMA Trend Seasonal} (TBATS), \textit{Generalized Autoregressive Conditional Heteroscedasticity} (GARCH), and \textit{Bayesian Structural Time Series with exogenous variables} (BSTSx) models.
+The deep learning benchmarks comprise the \textit{Autoregressive Neural Network with exogenous variables} (ARNNx), \textit{Deep learning-based Autoregressive} (DeepAR), \textit{Neural Basis Expansion Analysis for Time Series with exogenous variables} (NBeatsx), \textit{Neural Hierarchical Interpolation for Time Series with exogenous variables} (NHiTSx), \textit{Decomposition-based Linear model with exogenous variables} (DLinearx), \textit{Normalization-based Linear model with exogenous variables} (NLinearx), and \textit{Time Series Mixer with exogenous variables} (TSMixerx).
+Detailed descriptions of these benchmark models are provided in Appendix~\ref{Appendix_Baseline}.
+In our analysis, all benchmark models are implemented to generate multi-horizon exchange rate forecasts for the BRIC economies.
+The classical forecasting models ARIMAx, ARFIMAx, ETS, TBATS, and ARNNx are implemented using the \texttt{forecast} package in \textbf{R}, while the Naïve and AR models are implemented through the \texttt{stats} package.
+The SETAR, BSTSx, and GARCH models are implemented using the \texttt{tsDyn}, \texttt{bsts}, and \texttt{tseries} packages, respectively.
+In addition, the deep learning models DeepAR, NBeatsx, NHiTSx, DLinearx, NLinearx, and TSMixerx are implemented using the \texttt{darts} library in \textbf{Python}.
+Among recurrent neural network architectures, DeepAR is selected as the representative model because it employs an LSTM-based encoder-decoder framework with an autoregressive training strategy specifically designed for probabilistic multi-step forecasting \citep{salinas2020deepar}.